Tenant model

 }

-Example of a tenant
+Example of complete tenant configuration

 Example of a tenant.json